VladPodilnyk/SWE-Challange/README.md

 21. and many more hopefuly... (https://github.com/kkdai/project52)
 22. <spike project> *private* - convenient wrapper on C++ over OpenCL to work with N-dimensional data with ease.
 23. a real time game based on reactive architecture (scala + monix): this idea is not formalised yet.
+24. fs2-dataframe - a lib that helps working with data in pandas-like style using fs2 streams ?